 Once you are inverted, your body will become stretched, or elongated.
 If you are having an issue coming back fully upright, you can slightly bend your knees and this will help you to get back where you started.
 Again, it is really important to have the height adjusted accordingly, so you aren’t hanging upside down screaming for someone to help you up.
 This can also become an issue if you have dogs, as you will not have any defense when they savagely lick your face.
 Speaking from experience here!

 You will also need to determine what angle you are going to invert.
 You can invert fully, but I would not recommend this for starters.
 When I was dealing with recovering from my back injury in 2015, I was only able to start out inverting about 20 degrees.
-For about 6-8 weeks, dealing with stenosis, I was not able to lay down flat on my back, so I couldn’t use the inversion table until I got to a certain point in my recovery.
+For about 6-8 weeks, dealing with spinal stenosis, I was not able to lay down flat on my back, so I couldn’t use the inversion table until I got to a certain point in my recovery.
 I slowly, over the course of weeks, was able to get to about 60 degrees.

 For me, inverting was a very gradual process.
 I worked hand in hand with my chiropractor and followed his instructions so I wouldn’t injure myself further.
 Once I was able to invert, I definitely got some much-needed relief.